By 2020, approximately 74% of Colorado jobs will require some level of post-secondary education.*

-Through community leaders and vital resources (also known as a collective impact approach), we strive to ensure that every young child and young adult in Adams County:
+Through community leaders and vital resources (also known as a collective impact approach), we strive to ensure that every young person succeeds in the following Cradle to Career Outcomes:

-ACYI recognizes that no one agency or organization can improve child and youth outcomes.
-That’s why collective action is needed to magnify the impact of all community resources helping children and families in Adams County.
+RMC2C recognizes that no one agency or organization can improve child and youth outcomes.
+That’s why collective action is needed to magnify the impact of all community resources helping children and families in Adams and Broomfield Counties.

 Our Approach-Core Business

 We get results using the nationally-recognized, best practice StriveTogether model, which embraces:

 - Collaborative Action and Targeted Interventions